antontsv/task-service/README.md

 # Task microservice

-Simple REST service to keep track of tasks.
+Simple REST service to keep track of tasks; based on gokit.io

 Provides an API interface to create, update, list and delete tasks.